Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics

 \subsection{Two-particles in a harmonic trap}

-The fundamental building block of many-particle systems is the two particle system and a lot of ideas and concepts already emerge at this level.
+As shown in the previous section already, the fundamental building block of many-particle systems is the two particle system and a lot of ideas and concepts already emerge at this level.
 We therefore begin with discussing the fundamental solution in 1D for two particles of mass $m$ confined by a harmonic trapping potential of frequency $\omega$ and interacting via a short-range delta-function interaction of strength $g_{\text{1D}}$\footnote{Note that in free space this quantity relates to the parameter $c$ in Eq. \eqref{llH} as $g_{\text{1D}} = c \hbar^2/m$.} \citep{Busch1998TwoAtoms}.
-In one dimension the Hamiltonian is given by
+In 1D the Hamiltonian is given by

 and due to the quadratic form of both the kinetic energy and the particle-independent trapping potential it can be separated into a centre-of-mass and a relative part, $H=H_+ +H_-$, with

 Here $x_+=\frac{x_1+x_2}{\sqrt{2}}$ is the centre-of-mass coordinate and $x_-=\frac{x_1-x_2}{\sqrt{2}}$ is the relative coordinate.
 To achieve the simple forms for $H_+$ and $H_-$, we have used harmonic oscillator scaling where energies are given in units of $\hbar \omega$, lengths in units of the ground state width $a=\sqrt{\hbar/m\omega}$ and the interaction strength in units of $\sqrt{2\hbar^3\omega/m}$.